ContinuityControl/continuitycontrol.github.io/_posts/2014-12-25-thinking-at-the-object-level.md

 It's important to write good methods: short, not too many arguments, one level of abstraction.

+But it's even more important that your objects are organized well.

 But it's even more important to get the boundaries and relationships between your objects right.

 If music is the space between the notes, then object design is the space between the objects.

 # Why Is The Object Level Important?

 How often has this happened: you have to add some feature to some part of your rails app.
 You open the controller, open the view, and let's say there's a presenter involved, so you open that, too.
 You add the method to the presenter, call it from the view, and you're done.
 This works well for a while, but after a while, your presenter is HUGE.

-What happened?
+What happened there?
 I think what happened is that you're not thinking about your code structure at the object level: you're taking the object structure for granted.
 Controller-Model-Presenter-View, and the View only calls methods in the Presenter.

 You know how you decompose code into methods, and you worry whether this bit should go in _this_ method, or in _that_ one?
 How often do you worry which class the method should go in?

 Boundaries between objects are like a buffer, a firewall, a blast containment room.
 They're the walls of the isolation ward - they (help) keep problems with one object from infecting another.
+This is why

 If your object structure is right, but your internal methods are crap, you can improve.
 It's easier to fine-tune private methods once your structure is right: if a good structure is roughed out, you can iron out wrinkles, refactor methods; tests are easier to write for an object that has clear boundaries and responsibilities.